 The planned extension of IceCube, IceCube-Gen2, a cubic-kilometer sized neutrino observatory, aims at increasing the rate of observed astrophysical neutrinos by up to a factor of 10.
 The discovery of a high energy neutrino point source is one of its primary science goals.
 Improving the sensitivity of the individual modules is a necessity to achieve the desired design goal of IceCube-Gen2.
 A way of improving their sensitivity is the increase of photocathode area.
 The proposed module called the D-Egg will utilize two 8" Hamamatsu R5912-100 photomultiplier tubes (PMTs), with one facing upwards and one downwards.
-These PMTs have an increased quantum efficiency and their sensitivity is comparable to the 10" PMT used by IceCube.
-This essentially leads to an increase in sensitivity by almost a factor of 2 with a full 4π solid angle acceptance.
+These PMTs have an increased quantum efficiency and their sensitivity by almost a factor of 2 with a full $4\pi$ solid angle acceptance.
 A simulation study is presented that indicates improvement in angular resolution using current muon reconstruction techniques due to the new sensor design.
 Since the proposed module is equipped with an upward facing PMT, further emphasis will be set on the development of new reconstruction techniques that exploit this geometry, as well as an improvement of veto probability for incoming muon tracks, which is crucial for neutrino astronomy in the Southern sky.

-Corresponding author: A. Stoessl1
+Corresponding author: A. Stoessl\1

-1International Center for Hadron Astrophysics, Graduate School of Science, Chiba University 1-33, Yayoi-cho, Inage-ku, Chiba-shi, Chiba, 263-8522 Japan
+International Center for Hadron Astrophysics, Graduate School of Science, Chiba University 1-33, Yayoi-cho, Inage-ku, Chiba-shi, Chiba, 263-8522 JAPAN

-35th International Cosmic Ray Conference - ICRC2017 10-20 July, 2017 Bexco, Busan, Korea
+35th International Cosmic Ray Conference âĂŞ ICRC217-10-20 July, 2017 Bexco, Busan, Korea

-Speaker.
+\Speaker.

-[©] Copyright owned by the author(s) under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+© Copyright owned by the author(s) under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

-1. IceCube Gen2
+3 1.
+IceCube Gen2

-The IceCube neutrino observatory at the geographic South Pole is a cubic kilometer array of photosensors which is able to detect the faint Cherenkov light produced by secondaries from interactions of neutrinos with the glacial ice [1].
-So far, the experiment has yielded a plethora of science results, among them the discovery of a neutrino flux most likely of extraterrestrial origin [2].
-After 6 years of data-taking, with the completed detector, a precise measurement of the extraterrestrial neutrino flux is still limited by statistics.
-To overcome the statistical limitations and to improve the effective area for neutrino events in the energy regime beyond 10 PeV as well as the point source sensitivity, an extension of the IceCube array has been proposed [4].
-The proposed geometry for IceCube-Gen2 considered in this work is shown in Figure 1.
-The geometry shows a larger extension in the x-y plane than in depth.
-It is optimized for the reconstruction of horizontal muon tracks, since these have the highest contribution to the point-source sensitivity [5].
+The neutrino observatory IceCube at the geographic South Pole is a cubic kilometer array of 4 photosensors which is able to detect the faint Cherenkov light produced by secondaries from inter-5 actions of neutrinos with the glacial ice[1].
+So far, the experiment has yielded a plethora of science 6 results, among them the discovery of a neutrino flux most likely of extraterrestrial origin[3].
+After 7 6 years of data-taking, with the completed detector, a precise measurement of the extraterrestrial 8 neutrino flux is still limited by statistics.
+To overcome the statistical limitations and to improve the 9 effective area for neutrino events in the energy regime beyond 10 PeV as well as the point source 10 sensitivity, an extension of the IceCube array has been proposed[4].
+The proposed geometry for 11 IceCube-Gen2 considered in this work is shown in figure 1.
+The geometry shows a larger exten-12 sion in the x-y plane than in depth.
+It is optimized for the reconstruction of horizontal muon tracks, 13 since these have the highest contribution to the point-source sensitivity[5].

 Figure 1: A proposed geometry for IceCube-Gen2 which is used for this study.
 In addition to the 86 strings of IceCube, which can be seen as the hexagonal shape marked with the red dots, 120 new strings with each 80 sensors are arranged in a complex grid geometry to optimize the veto power for incoming muon tracks.
-The average distance between the new strings is about 240 m with a vertical spacing between individual sensors of 17 m.
 The extension of IceCube to larger positive x-values is prohibited due to the runway of the South Pole Station.

-2. The D-Egg sensor for Gen2
+15 2.
+The D-Egg sensor for Gen2

-Several different sensor designs for IceCube-Gen2 are under investigation.
-However relevant for this study are the following two proposed designs:
+Several different sensor designs for IceCube-Gen2 are under investigation, however relevant for this study are the following two proposed designs: